IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 | [Range Formatting](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_rangeFormatting)       | Format the provided range in a document                       | Not Planned             |
 | [Rename](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_rangeFormatting)                 | Rename a symbol                                               | Planned                 |

-At the moment (05.12.2024) only the formatting feature is really completed.
-The rest is in an experimental state and needs a stronger engine to work properly.

 # Implementation

 Let's talk about what I actually did.

 I choose to use [Rust](https://www.rust-lang.org/) for this project since its fancy in I like shiny things.
 Rust is the most admired programming language in the [Stack overflow developer survey 2024](https://survey.stackoverflow.co/2024/technology#2-programming-scripting-and-markup-languages), and I was curious why.
 After this project I can confirm that Rust is a very cool language, but the leading curve is quiet steep.
 Especially the error handling, increddibly smart compiler, functional approach and rich ecosystem enable a smooth developing experience.
 Besides a steep learning curve i also feel like its harder to get stuff done quickly, compared to python, due to the very strict compiler.
 But the resulting code is a lot more robust.

-Okay first things first, we need to speak **JSON-RPC**.
-Then we need to implement some tool to analyse SPARQL queries.
-When we got the analysis tool running we can use it to provide some language features.

 Here is the module structure of my crate[^5]: